tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 PgBouncer offers the best latency for low (<50) connection counts.
 However, its downsides are: (1) it is single-threaded, preventing it from fully utilizing the machine with a single instance, and (2) if there is a surge in the number of connection requests, clients would right away notice some performance degradation (at least in my environment).
 In comparison, PgCat and Supavisor keep their tps numbers when more clients are added.

-So, according to these experiments, PgCat shows like it’s the best option when you have high connection counts..
+So, according to these experiments, PgCat shows like it’s the best option when you have high connection counts.

 Thank you for reading until this point, dear reader.
 I hope you find these insights helpful.
 Also, I am curious: which connection pooler are you currently using and why?
 What other factors did you consider before making that decision?
 Let us know your comments at [@tembo_io](https://twitter.com/tembo_io).